 Our staff at Ninh Binh have experience in caring for bear cubs after the 2019 rescue of Mi and Tam, who were saved from a wildlife trafficker attempting to smuggle.
 Today, Mi and Tam are healthy, growing fast, and thriving at our BEAR SANCTUARY Ninh Binh thanks to your support.
 We are determined to give Mochi the same second chance Mi and Tam had.

 Wildlife trade in Vietnam

-With its BEAR SANCTUARY Ninh Binh, FOUR PAWS is supporting the Vietnamese government to contribute to an end of bile bear farming in Vietnam and provide a species-appropriate home for up to 100 rescued bears once all construction is finished.
-With the new arrival of Mochi, the sanctuary is currently home to 32 Asiatic black bears.
+With BEAR SANCTUARY Ninh Binh, FOUR PAWS is supporting the Vietnamese government to help end bile bear farming in Vietnam and provide a species-appropriate home for up to 100 rescued bears once all construction is finished.
+The sanctuary is currently home to more than 30 Asiatic black bears.

 Growing up fast!

-Mochi has more than double in size in the last two months and is now 7.6 kg.
+Mochi has more than doubled in size in the last two months and is now nearly 17 lbs.

 This little bear loves splashing around in the water to cool off, even though she is still a little clumsy in her movements!